camaraproject/Commonalities/documentation/Linting-rules.md

 *Severity*: `warn`

-Point 3 The identifier should have a similar morphology on all endpoints.
+The identifier should have a similar morphology on all endpoints.
 For example, “*xxxxId*”, where *xxx* is the name of the entity it references

 | 👍  &nbsp; Recommended                 |
 |----------------------------------------|